barnardcsc/Spring-24-Jamming-with-Environmental-Data-ODW/README.md

 **Instructors & contact:**

-This workshop is taught by Kiley Matschke (CSC Post-Baccalaureate Fellow) and Marko Krkeljas (Senior Software & Applications Developer, CSC Technical Manager).
+Kiley Matschke (CSC Post-Baccalaureate Fellow) and Marko Krkeljas (Senior Software & Applications Developer, CSC Technical Manager).

 You can reach the CSC at csc@barnard.edu or reach out to Kiley Matschke at kmatschk@barnard.edu or Marko Krkeljas at mkrkelja@barnard.edu.